Hoyasumii/bee-movie/README.md

 This is a bit of a surprise to me.
 I mean, you're a bee!

 I am.
-And I'm not supposed
+And I'm not supposed t